restforce/restforce/README.md

 end
 ```

-Caching is done on based on your authentication credentials, so cached responses will not be shared between different Salesforce logins.
+Caching is done based on your authentication credentials, so cached responses will not be shared between different Salesforce logins.

 * * *